Aryan-Sajith/NLP-Gazing/README.md

-# -- Phase 1: # CSV Data Formatting and Preprocessing
+# Phase 1: CSV Data Formatting and Preprocessing

 This document outlines the initial data processing steps taken to clean and standardize raw CSV data.
 The primary tool for this process is a Python script designed to handle common CSV formatting issues.

 ---

-## Steps Taken So Far

 ### 1. Script Development for Data Cleaning